RishbubS6/Student/index.md

 <!-- Contact Section -->
 ### Get in Touch

 > Feel free to reach out if you'd like to collaborate or learn more about our work.
+I don't bite!

 <p style="color: #2A7DB1;">Open Coding Society: <a href="https://opencodingsociety.com" style="color: #2A7DB1; text-decoration: underline;">Socials</a></p>